 Life is full of phenomena that seem impossible to explain away by facts.
 Why is it that even though miles traveled are equal, the car ride to your vacation destination always feels longer than the car ride home?
-Why is it that my husband can bounce out of bed at 6 AM for an early tee time but most other days needs a snooze alarm and two cups of coffee to greet the day?
+Why is it that my husband can bounce out of bed at 6 AM for an early tee time, but most other days need a snooze alarm and two cups of coffee to greet the day?
 Why is it that stocks keep going up against a backdrop of horrible economic data?
-While I will never be able to satisfactorily answer the first two questions, we can look to facts to at least partially explain the last.
+While I will never be able to answer the first two questions satisfactorily, we can look to facts to at least partially explain the last.

 It is important to keep in mind that although related, the market is not the economy.
 You can liken it to the image captured below.

-The mom and the toddler are both headed in the same direction (the park?) but one is moving faster and in a more circuitous route.
-They both eventually get to the park, but the trip there was not the same experience for the mom (exhausting) and the toddler (exhilarating).
+The mom and the toddler are both headed in the same direction (the park?), but one moves faster and in a more circuitous route.
+They eventually get to the park, but the trip there was not the same experience for the mom (exhausting) and the toddler (exhilarating).
 Markets and the economy are headed in the same direction, but the journey there is not necessarily the same for each.

-The economy is a snapshot of what conditions are today and what the most recent numbers tell us about what we have just experienced.
-Markets are forward looking as they aggregate and price in what business conditions will be in the future.
-The markets are looking at what might impact a company’s cash flows and in turn the stock’s value.
-If these numbers turn out to be more favorable than anticipated the markets will react positively; we saw this when the Dow was up 3% in one day when May employment numbers came in much higher than expected.
-In the past few weeks we have seen some upside to economic expectations such as better jobs numbers and positive guidance from the Federal Reserve which has helped boost markets.
+The economy is a snapshot of today’s conditions and what the most recent numbers tell us about what we have just experienced.
+Markets are forward-looking as they aggregate and price in what business conditions will be in the future.
+The markets are looking at what might impact a company’s cash flows and, in turn, the stock’s value.
+If these numbers turn out to be more favorable than anticipated, the markets will react positively; we saw this when the Dow was up 3% in one day when May employment numbers came in much higher than expected.
+In the past few weeks, we have seen some upside to economic expectations, such as better job numbers and positive guidance from the Federal Reserve, which has helped boost markets.

-To support the premise that markets are forward looking we can look at historical data.
-Below are two graphs that plot US GDP and the equity premium (the excess return that investing in a stock provides over a risk-free security such as a 1 month Treasury Bill) from 1930-2019.
-The first graph looking at the equity premium in the same year as GDP growth shows no strong correlation which suggests there is not a strong relationship between GDP and current market returns.
+To support the premise that markets are forward-looking, we can look at historical data.
+Below are two graphs that plot US GDP and the equity premium (the excess return that investing in stock provides over risk-free security such as a 1 month Treasury Bill) from 1930-2019.
+The first graph looking at the equity premium in the same year as GDP growth shows no strong correlation, suggesting there is no strong relationship between GDP and current market returns.
 The second graph plots GDP growth against the prior year’s equity premium.
-This time we do see a relationship that suggests that market prices do react in advance of economic developments.
+This time, we see a relationship that suggests that market prices react in advance of economic developments.

-While there are many factors that may contribute to the current disconnect between markets and the economy in the time of Covid-19 (i.e. actions by the Federal Reserve, shorts covering their bets, investor sentiment and experience after experiencing the 2008 crash and subsequent bull market), it is helpful to look to the data for historical perspective.
+While many factors may contribute to the current disconnect between markets and the economy in the time of Covid-19 (i.e., actions by the Federal Reserve, shorts covering their bets, investor sentiment, and experience after experiencing the 2008 crash and subsequent bull market), it is helpful to look to the data for historical perspective.
 Bottom line, you can’t use the words markets and economy interchangeably.
-Robert Schiller, Nobel Laureate economist and author of Narrative Economics puts it this way, “The stock market is just that- it’s a market for shares of companies.
+Robert Schiller, Nobel Laureate economist and author of Narrative Economics, puts it this way, “The stock market is just that- it’s a market for shares of companies.
 It does have some relation to the economy, but it’s not as strong as people think.
 It depends on the story, and the story’s always changing.”